AbinVarghese1/AbinVarghese1/README.md

 <h1 align="left">Hey 👋 What's up?</h1>
 <p align="left">My name is Abin Varghese, a computer engineer from Kerala, India, with a strong passion for technology and a lifelong love for football. ⚽💻<br><br>
 I focus on <strong>web development</strong>, <strong>AI</strong>, and <strong>IoT</strong>, and have worked on several application based projects from smart assistants and accessibility tools to intelligent weather solutions—always aiming to build something useful and impactful.<br><br>
-When I'm not coding, you'll probably find me tuned into a football match or analyzing plays like a coach in the making, all while sketching out ideas for my next tech project.🏆<br><br>
+When I'm not coding, you'll probably find me tuned into a football match or analyzing plays like a coach , all while sketching out ideas for my next tech project.🏆<br><br>
 </p>
 <div align="left">
   <a href="https://linkedin.com/in/abin-varghese-315012280" target="_blank">